Southern Malawi Travel: A Tea Country Host's Rainy-Day Route

 On a rainy day, the high routes are out.
 But the lower slopes are not.
 The forestry station at Likhubula offers short walks to waterfall pools that are at their most spectacular in wet weather.
 Several outfitters — Trek Mulanje among them — run guided village walks at the base of the mountain that don't require you to climb above the cloud line.
 New multi-day products like the Mulanje–Zomba Highlands Adventure are starting to formalise routes that connect both highland regions, and the operators are increasingly experienced at adjusting itineraries for weather.

-Art Workshops on the Estate
+Art Workshops in the highlands

 If driving feels like too much, the other afternoon option is to stay in.
-Flavia runs occasional art workshops on the estate when guests are interested — painting and mixed-media sessions inspired by the surrounding landscape.
+Flavia runs occasional art workshops in the highlands when guests are interested — painting and mixed-media sessions inspired by the surrounding landscape.
 These tend to happen organically rather than on a fixed schedule, but a rainy afternoon is the perfect excuse to ask.
 The studio space is warm, the light is unexpectedly good on cloudy days, and you'll come away with something that has the estate baked into it.

 Evening: Fireside Dinners and Where to Sleep Dry